openstack-archive/qinling/doc/source/quick_start.rst

    Currently, you can interact with Qinling using python-qinlingclient or sending RESTful API directly.
 Both ways are described in this guide.
-   ``httpie`` is a convenient tool to send HTTP request, it has been installed automatically inside the vagrnat VM.
+   ``httpie`` is a convenient tool to send HTTP request, it will be installed during following steps.

-Perform following commands on your local host, we will create runtime/function/execution during the process.
+Log into the devstack host, we will create python runtime/function/execution during the steps.

 #.
 (Optional) Prepare a docker image including development environment for a
    specific programming language.
 For your convenience, there is a pre-built